About the UHV Here For You Campaign

 - Features resources for LGBTQ community members supported by the LGBTQ Coordinator.

-- Event will also focus on safety and prevention tips for students traveling for spring break, community ride-sharing and other activities as led by UHPD.
+- Can request safety and prevention tips for students traveling for spring break, community ride-sharing, and other activities as led by UHPD.

 April: Sexual Assault Awareness Month